Uncommon/Xit/docs/xitgit_reintegration_plan.md

   - remaining package-specific metadata
 - Remove the `XitGit` directory entirely as the final cleanup step.
 - Do not delete any package file until its content has been fully relocated or intentionally discarded.
+- The original Swift sources under `XitGit/Sources/XitGit` have already been removed.
+- `XitGit/Sources/XitGit/XitGitPlaceholder.swift` is intentionally present as a temporary package-resolution stub until the remaining package references are removed.

 ### 11. Update documentation and architecture notes
 - Keep this plan document as the reintegration reference.